andrefellipe/andrefellipe.github.io/content/08UfrnFinalProject.rst

 :authors: André Fellipe
 :summary: I've presented my final project at the university last week.
 This post was written to the sound of `The Doors'`_ eponymous album.
 You can listen one of the songs here_.

 So, I'm only a few days away from officially becoming an electrical engineer.
 The final step was taken last thursday.
 I did my presentation and the professors loved it.
-One of the professors even invited me to do my master's degree with him.
+One of the them even invited me to do my master's degree with him.

 Here's the official photo: